Digital Literacy: The Essential Skill of Today's World

 Definition and Components of Digital Literacy

-Digital literacy refers to the knowledge, skills, and behaviors used in a wide range of digital devices such as smartphones, tablets, laptops, and desktop PCs.
+Digital literacy refers to the knowledge, skills, and behaviors used in various digital devices such as smartphones, tablets, laptops, and desktop PCs.
 It encompasses:

 • Understanding and utilizing digital information.